Cars 3: Plot

-Hence, Lightning catches up to Cruz and convinces her to rejoin him.
+Lightning catches up to Cruz and convinces her to rejoin him.
 In Thomasville, they meet up with Smokey, who reveals that, even though Doc never raced again, he found new happiness in training Lightning.
-(Note: As depicted in Cars (2006)) After Lightning accepts that he will never be as fast as Storm, Smokey and Doc's old friends, Louise "Barnstormer" Nash, River Scott, and Junior "Midnight" Moon, help him learn new tricks to overcome his speed disadvantage, using Cruz as his sparring partner.
+(Note: As depicted in Cars (2006)) After Lightning accepts that he will never be as fast as Storm, Smokey and Doc's old friends, Louise "Barnstormer" Nash, River Scott, and Junior "Midnight" Moon, help him learn new tricks to overcome his speed disadvantage, with Cruz serving as his sparring partner.
 After many attempts, Lightning finally manages to pass Cruz during the final practice race.
 However, Cruz suddenly overtakes Lightning, which causes him to remember being passed by Storm before his crash, shaking his confidence.

 At the Florida 500, Lightning starts at the back but moves up the ranks with Smokey's help.
 Sterling doubts Lightning's capability and orders Cruz back to the training center, despite her desire to stay.
-Hearing them on his radio and recalling Cruz's racing dream, Lightning sidesteps a huge pile-up and has his crew prep Cruz to race in his place, giving her a chance to succeed.
-Though initially hesitant, Cruz starts overtaking cars with Lightning's coaching.
+Hearing them on his radio and recalling Cruz's racing dream, Lightning sidesteps a huge pile-up and has his crew prepare Cruz to race in his place, giving her a chance to succeed.
+Though initially hesitant, Cruz starts overtaking opponents with Lightning's coaching.
 She ends up behind Storm, who threatens her by ramming her against the wall on the final lap.
-Using an old move from Doc Hudson, Cruz flips over Storm, overtakes him, and wins the race.
+Using an old move from Doc, Cruz flips over Storm, overtakes him, and wins the race.

 As Cruz celebrates her victory, Sterling offers her a role on his team, but she instead takes a counteroffer from Dinoco's owner Tex Dinoco.
 Since Lightning and Cruz were both wearing #95, Lightning becomes the joint-winner of the race and effectively passes his deal with Sterling.
 Returning to Radiator Springs, Lightning reveals that Tex has bought Rust-eze from Sterling.
-Now decked in Doc's old racing colors, Lightning decides to continue racing but trains Cruz first for the rest of the season.
+Now wearing a livery inspired by Doc in his honor, Lightning decides to continue racing after further training Cruz.